 Java has another set of primitive stream classes for doing I/O

-that are based on the classes Reader
+that are based on the classes Reader and

-.
-The Reader
+Writer.
+The Reader and

-classes implement character
+Writer classes implement character

 streams.